Arunachal: Pema Khandu assures to discuss illegal encroachments in D. Ering WLS with Assam CM

-Pasighat: Chief Minister of Arunachal Pradesh Pema Khandu has assured to address the illegal encroachments by Assam people and their cattle which are let loose to openly graze deep inside D. Ering Memorial Wildlife Sanctuary (WLS).
+Pasighat: Chief Minister of Arunachal Pradesh Pema Khandu has assured to address the illegal encroachments by Assam people and their cattle which are let loose to openly graze deep D. Ering Memorial Wildlife Sanctuary (WLS).

 Khandu was responding to the question of this scribe based on the letters/petitions written by Pasighat West MLA, Ninong Ering to the Chief Minister of Arunachal Pradesh and Assam.